Muus v. Muus: Aftermath

 Back in Holden, Oline faced the censure of church members.
 She claimed that her treatment amounted to "torture-a-plenty."
 A formal March 1881 meeting was held to determine if Oline should be ousted from the church for disobeying her husband.
 She argued that a wife did not owe blind obedience to her husband.
 She stated that if God had created women to be slaves, he would not have given them intellect and spiritual ability.

 Bernt also faced questioning from the membership.
 An estimated one thousand people attended a February 1880 meeting held mainly to consider dismissing him.
 During an 1882 gathering, the congregation voted seventy-three to thirty-seven to retain him.

 Oline Muus left the Holden congregation and moved to Minneapolis.
 Courts granted her a limited divorce on January 20, 1883.
 She received $150 per year for ten years as alimony.
 Bernt was given custody of the children, who were still minors.
 In 1896, Oline moved to Fruithurst, Alabama, where she owned and operated a hotel.
 She died there on September 4, 1922.

-Pastor Muus suffered a stroke in the early 1890s that left him partially paralyzed.
+Pastor Muus had a stroke in the early 1890s that left him partially paralyzed.
 A neighbor described him as a "sad, lonesome man."
 Muus decided to return to Norway, where he died on May 25, 1900.